-How does a tiny bird like a Winter Wren manage to sing so many sounds so quickly, and so loudly?
+How can a tiny Winter Wren sing so many sounds so loudly?

 As with other splendid bird songs, our experience of Winter Wrens transcends a mechanical understanding of sound production.
 In 1884, the Reverend J. H. Langille described his experience listening to the Winter Wren: “I stand entranced and amazed, my very soul vibrating to this gushing melody, which seems at once expressive of the wildest joy and the tenderest sadness.”